-Please indicate the session for which you plan to do your write-up via the survey link on Canvas by Friday,

-January 27 (you are not obligated to stick to these choices).
-Write-ups should be uploaded to Canvas by 9 AM on the day the relevant case or guest speaker is scheduled.
+You may do two case write-ups, two guest speaker write-ups, or one of each.
+Please indicate the two sessions for which you plan to do write-ups via the survey link on Canvas by Thursday, September 7 (you are not obligated to stick to these choices).
+Write-ups should be uploaded to Canvas by 9 AM on the day the relevant case or guest speaker.